jianleiusc/jianleiusc.github.io/README.md

 Live App
 ------------
-Check out a live preview of it over here:  under construction To be done
+Check out a live preview of it over here: jianleiusc.github.io To be done
 -----------
 1. The color of aircrafts is not consistent with the background